Beyond Words: An Experimental Study of Signaling in Crowdfunding: Study I: Fundamental Signaling Mechanism: The Single-Description Layout

-\paragraph{The influence of crowd signals is strongest among participants who are susceptible to social influence.} To better understand whether participants' motivational and predispositional tendencies are associated with their selections in experiment 1, we grouped them based on their reasons for choosing one contribution list over the other.
-Conducting a one-way omnibus analysis of variance (ANOVA), we observed a significant difference in the distribution of social influence scores ($F=29.731, p<0.001$), altruism scores ($F=8.246, p<0.001$), and baseline interest in a project category ($F=5.845, p=0.001$) across the groups.
-To further investigate which groups are significantly different from each other, we performed multiple post-hoc pairwise comparisons using Tukey’s Honest Significant Difference (HSD) test (Table~\ref{tab:tukey_a}).
+To better understand whether participants' motivations and predispositions are associated with their selections in Study I, we group subjects based on their reasons for choosing one contribution list over the other.
+Conducting a one-way omnibus analysis of variance (ANOVA), we observe a significant difference in the distribution of social influence scores ($F=29.731, p<0.001$), altruism scores ($F=8.246, p<0.001$), and baseline interest in a project category ($F=5.845, p=0.001$) across the groups of high variation, low variation, and random choice.
+To further investigate which of the three groups is significantly different from the others, we perform multiple post-hoc pairwise comparisons using Tukey's Honest Significant Difference (HSD) test.

-Across groups of people who prefer high or low crowd signals, we observed no statistically significant differences in the means of their social influence scores, altruism scores, or baseline interest in a project category.
-Hence participants' response to the crowd signals is not affected by susceptibility to social influence, altruism, or interest in the project topic.
-It is however worth noting that participants who selected the low treatment condition because they preferred consistency in contribution amounts (e.g., ``I chose randomly as I didn't see which choice was different than the other.'') were the most susceptible to social influence.
-Participants who selected projects at random were the least susceptible to social influence and showed significant differences in the means of their social influence scores in comparison with participants that were influenced by the crowd signals, both low and high.
-We observed no significant difference in participants' altruism scores or baseline interest in a project topic in any of the pair-wise comparisons.
+Across groups of people who prefer high or low variation in crowd signals, we observe no statistically significant differences in the averages of their social influence scores, altruism scores, or baseline interest in a project category.
+Hence participants' responses to heterogeneous vs homogeneous contribution amounts and timing are not affected by susceptibility to social influence, altruism, or interest in the project topic.
+However, participants who select projects at random (e.g., ``\textit{I chose randomly as I didn't see which choice was different than the other.}'') are the least susceptible to social influence and show significant differences in the averages of their social influence scores in comparison with participants that are influenced by the crowd signals, either low or high (Table~\ref{tab:tukey_a}).
+We observe no significant difference in participants' altruism scores or baseline interest in a project topic in pair-wise comparisons.